LEARNING COMMUNITY ONE KEEPS THE TRADITION BUT BREAKS IT, TOO.

 YOU CAN WORK ON YOUR DEGREE AND GET HELP ALONG THE WAY.

-If you already know what degree you want to pursue, your year in Freshman Academy will fill in the first year of your requirements.
+If you already know what degree you want to pursue, your year in Learning Community One will fill in the first year of your requirements.
 All first year students take a mixture of liberal arts core (required for all degrees) and courses in their major.
-It is exactly the same in Freshman Academy.
-While you are working on these courses, you'll have weekly help from your learning coach and additional support from your faculty advisor.
+It is exactly the same in Learning Community One.
+While you are working on these courses, you'll have weekly help from your Success Coach and additional support from your Academic Advisor.